Dario Amodei

-Dario Amodei (born 1983) is an American artificial intelligence researcher and entrepreneur.
-He is the co-founder and CEO of Anthropic, the company behind the frontier large language model series Claude.
-He was previously the vice president of research at OpenAI.
+Dario Amodei (born 1983) is an American artificial intelligence (AI) researcher and entrepreneur.
+In 2021, he and his sister Daniela Amodei co-founded Anthropic, the company behind the large language model series Claude.
+Before that, he was the vice president of research at OpenAI.

-In his capacity as Anthropic's CEO, he often writes on the benefits and risks of advanced AI systems.
-He is a proponent of an "entente" strategy in which a coalition of democratic nations use advanced AI systems in military applications to achieve a decisive advantage over adversaries, while sharing the benefits with cooperating nations.
+In his capacity as Anthropic's CEO, Amodei often writes on the benefits and risks of advanced AI systems.
+He is a proponent of an "entente" strategy in which a coalition of democratic nations use advanced AI systems in military applications to achieve a decisive advantage over adversaries while sharing the benefits with cooperating nations.

-Early life
+Early life and education

 Dario Amodei was born in San Francisco, California, in 1983.
 His sister, Daniela, was born four years later.
-His father was Riccardo Amodei, an Italian-American leather craftsman.
-His mother Elena Engel, who is Jewish American and was born in Chicago, worked as a project manager for libraries.
+His father, Riccardo Amodei, an Italian-American leather craftsman from Massa Marittima, Tuscany, died of Hepatitis C when Dario was 23 years old.
+His mother, Elena Engel, a Jewish American born in Chicago, worked as a project manager for libraries.

-Education

 Dario grew up in San Francisco and graduated from Lowell High School.
-Amodei began his undergraduate studies at Caltech, where he worked with Tom Tombrello as one of Tombrello's Physics 11 students.
-He later transferred to Stanford University, where he earned his undergraduate degree in physics.
-He also holds a PhD in physics from Princeton University, where he studied electrophysiology of neural circuits.
+He was a member of the USA Physics Olympiad team in 2000.
+Amodei began college at Caltech, where he worked with Tom Tombrello as one of his Physics 11 students.
+He later transferred to Stanford University, where he received a bachelor's degree in physics.
+He was awarded the Hertz Foundation Fellowship in 2007 while earning his doctorate in biophysics from Princeton University.
+He later received the Hertz Thesis Prize in 2011 for his doctoral research on electrophysiology of neural circuits.
 He was a postdoctoral scholar at the Stanford University School of Medicine.

 Career

-From November 2014 until October 2015 he worked at Baidu.
+From November 2014 until October 2015, he worked at Baidu.
 After that, he worked at Google.
 In 2016, Amodei joined OpenAI.

 In 2021, Dario and his sister, Daniela, founded Anthropic along with other former senior members of OpenAI.
 The Amodei siblings were among those who left OpenAI due to directional differences.

 In November 2023, the board of directors of OpenAI approached Amodei about replacing Sam Altman and potentially merging the two startups.
 Amodei declined both offers.

-In 2025, Time magazine listed Amodei as one of the world's 100 most influential people.
+Time magazine listed Amodei as one of the world's 100 most influential people in 2025, and again in 2026 alongside his sister Daniela.
+He also was named as one of the "Architects of AI" for Times Person of the Year.

+As of May 2026, Anthropic has an estimated value of $965 billion, with Forbes estimating Amodei's net worth to be $15.5 billion.

+In September 2026, Amodei called for the technology industry to slow the pace of AI development and said Anthropic would allow independent evaluators permanent access to its models to assess whether the company was following its safety commitments.

 Views

-In July 2023, Amodei warned a United States Senate judiciary panel of the dangers of AI, including the risks it poses in the development and control of weaponry.